All Episodes

 McDonald's says that the increase in their food costs is taking about a penny or two off the bottom line on the share price right now.

-Everybody's food costs are going up.
+Everybody's food costs are going up because corn starts everything.

-It's just a crazy public policy, and it's never had any real opposition because the alternative has been oil, and oil is very politically unpopular.
+It's just a crazy public policy and it's never had any real opposition because the alternative has been oil and oil is very politically unpopular.

 Well, you know what?

-While corn indeed is an American made product and it's grown by American farmers and these ethanol plants are operated by Americans.
+While corn indeed is an American-made product and it's grown by American farmers and these ethanol plants are operated by Americans, we actually have an American oil industry and everybody wants to portray it as the great Satan, but it's not.

 We have oil companies that are based in the United States with shareholders all over the United States and employees in the United States.